pingcap/mysql-tester/CONTRIBUTING.md

 Anything!
 You can help by:

-- writing user document about hot to use this framework
+- writing user document about how to use this framework
-- traiging issues
+- triaging issues
 - submitting new test cases
 - fixing bugs of this test framework
 - adding features that mysql test has but this implement does not